Logging Tab

 Each message/event type (System / Audit / Firewall / Ids) is assigned to a syslog facility level (local0 to local7).

-Use this dialog box to set log settings, configure log facilities, and add remote log receivers.
+Use this dialog box to configure log settings and log facilities.
+You can also add remote log receivers.

 Log Settings